20tab/UnrealEnginePython/tutorials/SnippetsForStaticAndSkeletalMeshes.md

 https://github.com/20tab/UnrealEnginePython/blob/master/tutorials/WritingAColladaFactoryWithPython.md (Collada StaticMesh importer)

+Most of the snippets work on the currently selected asset/actors.
+Feel free to associate them to a context menu or an asset loader.

 If you have a cool snippet that you want to share, just make a pull request !